 Form Workplace Relationships

 We, as human beings, need relationships to survive.
 It makes us happier and more relaxed.
-Human beings find happiness in connecting with other people.
-If you connect and bond with people at work, then it will significantly increase the comfort and happiness that you feel in the workplace.
+If you connect and bond with people at work, it will significantly increase the comfort and happiness that you feel in the workplace.
 This sort of networking can not only increase your productivity but also encourages you to grow as an individual.

 Tip: Try taking out at least fifteen minutes of your time every day to interact with new people.
 Go ahead and talk to that recruit sitting by the corner.